sergrt/tiny_rx/README.md

 16
 ```

-### Subscriptions to intermediate result
+### Subscribing to intermediate result
-Each of the functions `map()`, `filter()`, `reduce()` return and observable, so it is possible to have severals subscriptions on the observable in different places of the chain.
-For example, let's take previous code and add another subscription before second `filter()`, e.g. print every x4 value as long as the result `16`:
+Each of the functions `map()`, `filter()`, and `reduce()` returns an observable, so you can have multiple subscriptions at different points in the chain.

+For example, let's take the previous code and add another subscription before the second `filter()`, to print every x4 value as well as the final result `16`:

 ```c++
 auto& x4_observable = source